TejaKilaru/weekend-planner/README.md

 # weekend-planner

 Weekend Planner helps Practeon to post vacancies in their trip plan to get more people and to join the trips along with others.
+It aslo provides other functionalities to update trip details, delete trip, unsign trip etc..;

 ### App Hosted Link
 [Amazon Ec2 Link](http://ec2-52-43-12-70.us-west-2.compute.amazonaws.com/weekend-planner/index)